p3palazzo/comparative-histories/paper.md

 better or for worse, these questions show how much of the legacy of comparative history still bears upon the paradoxes of critical history.

-# Critical history and the textbook #

-Colonial aspect of comparative history did not come up until long after the genre was discredited by critical history: beating a dead horse, or is it?
-Actually, comparative history lived on.

-Favored circle: Mark Jarzombek was Ph.D committee chair for students Vikram Prakāsh, Panayiota Pyla, and Zeynep Çelik Alexander
+Favored circle: Mark Jarzombek was Ph.D committee chair for students Vikram Prakāsh, Panayiota Pyla, and Zeynep Çelik Alexander.

+Gülru Necipoglu and Alina Payne at Harvard.

 # The place of disciplinary studies in architectural history #